 Onset 10GR® is a new granular pre-emergent herbicide and lasts for up to 6 months after one application, Onset 10GR®:

-• Stops a wide range of weeds including: barnyard grass, parramatta grass, summer grass, african love grass, crowsfoot grass, paspalum and winter grass;
+• Stops a wide range of weeds including barnyard grass, summer grass, African love grass, crows foot grass, paspalum and winter grass;

-• It contains the pre-emergent herbicide prodiamine which is the active in Barricade® pre-emergent herbicide;
+• The herbicide granules contain the pre-emergent herbicide prodiamine which is the active in Barricade® pre-emergent herbicide;

 • It is safe to use on couch, zoysia, QLD blue, and Kikuyu;

-• Unlike many granular pre-emergent herbicides you do not need to water it in immediately;
+• Unlike many granular herbicides you do not need to water it in immediately;

 • The uniform prill size ensures excellent coverage;